erickbrower/dockerhost/README.md

 ENV Variable          | Default         | Notes
 --------------------- | --------------- | -----
 `DOCKERHOST`          | `~/.dockerhost` | The directory where this source will be cloned.
 Vagrant commands like `vagrant ssh` should be run from here.
-`DOCKERHOST_PROJECTS` | `~/Workbench`   | The directory that will be synced with the VM.
-All VOLUME mounts in your docker commands that attempt to mount a directory on the host will actually be checking this directory.
+`DOCKERHOST_PROJECTS` | `~/Workbench`   | The directory that will be synced to the VM at `/home/core/share`.
+All mounted volumes in your docker commands will actually be relative to this directory.
+Ex, `/home/core/share/my_project:/opt/app`
 `DOCKERHOST_MEMORY` | 2048              |
 `DOCKERHOST_CPUS`   | 2                 |